 Minneapolis, MN 55403

-We are excited to bring AniMinneapolis 2015 to the Hyatt Regency Minneapolis, in the heart of downtown.
-We are happy to have a lot of two-bed rooms for 2015!
+We are excited to bring AniMinneapolis 2017 to the Hyatt Regency Minneapolis, in the heart of downtown.
+We are happy to have a lot of two-bed rooms for this year!
 Some highlights from this hotel include:

 - A ton of event space to make the best convention ever, so that we can hold more awesome events like Karaoke and table top gaming in addition to a new massive exhibit hall.